Editor's Note: This blog was previously published, we're re-sharing it as part of our 'Best of' series, a look back at some of our most popular blogs.

 - Read the book Where Does It Come From?

 - Go back to the list students made and encourage kids to use the sentence stems from the book to talk about each food on the list.
-For example, if watermelon is included on the list, kids can respond to the question in the title of the book by saying, “Watermelons come from a watermelon vine.”
+For example, if apple is included on the list, kids can respond to the question in the title of the book by saying, “Apples come from an apple tree."

 - Read the story aloud to the students without showing them the pictures.